AdobeDocs/contributor.en/help/writing-essentials/linking.md

 ---
+lastModified: 2018-06-28
-title: How to use links in documentation
+title: how to use links in documentation
-description: This article provides guidance on creating links to content and images.
+description: this article provides guidance on creating links to content and images.
 ---
 # Using links in documentation
 This article describes how to use hyperlinks from pages.
 Links are easy to add into markdown with a few varying conventions.
 Links point users to content in the same page, point off into other neighboring pages, or point to external sites and URLs.